NathanVaughn/blog.nathanv.me/content/posts/budget-home-network/index.md

 my best efforts, I have yet to figure out how to even login to the web management portal to disable it's WiFi, since I just want to use it as a modem, and not a router.

-{{< figure src="img/homewifi.jpg" alt="The online control panel doesn't seem to work, and I don't care enough to call support." caption="The online control panel doesn't seem to work, and I don't care enough to call support." captionPosition="center" >}}
+{{< figure src="img/homewifi.jpg" alt="The online control panel doesn't seem to work, and I don't care enough to call support." caption="The online control panel doesn't seem to work, and I don't care enough to call support."  >}}

-{{< figure src="img/account_dashboard.jpg" alt="It doesn't work on my account dashboard either." caption="It doesn't work on my account dashboard either." captionPosition="center" >}}
+{{< figure src="img/account_dashboard.jpg" alt="It doesn't work on my account dashboard either." caption="It doesn't work on my account dashboard either."  >}}

 ### TP-Link Archer C1900 - $34.99